42

 The date on this pastel, “30.1.1933”, is immediately striking: it was the day that would fundamentally change modern art.
 The Nazis came to power, and artists were defamed as “degenerate” and ousted from their positions, for example, as professors at the academies.
 Whether there is a connection between this political event and the date Oskar Schlemmer chose for this large-format pastel remains somewhat uncertain.
 But the following event on January 30, 1933, may well have affected the artist: on January 23, 1930, the Minister of State for the Interior and Education in Thuringia, Wilhelm Frick, ordered the collection of the Weimar City Palace to be “cleansed” of modern art.
 Frick, who had been the first minister of the NSDAP during the Weimar Republic, ensured that works by Paul Klee, Oskar Kokoschka, Emil Nolde, and others were removed from the collections and put into storage.
 Schlemmer's wall designs in the former Bauhaus building in Weimar remained untouched until Paul Schultze-Naumburg, the school's new director, who Nazi minister Frick appointed, had them destroyed as his first official act at the beginning of October 1930.
 The wall paintings were painted over, and the reliefs were chiseled off.

 For Oskar Schlemmer, who left the Bauhaus in Dessau after his time in Weimar in 1925 to teach at the Academy of Art and Crafts in Breslau, the destruction of his murals was a harsh disappointment, as he wrote in a letter to the art critic Paul Westheim on October 8, 1930.
 Yet, he remains optimistic about the future: “[Y]ou might be interested to know about the removal of my murals and sculptures in Weimar last week, or rather the fact that they were painted over.
 I learned this from the custodian of the building, who helped me save some of the sculptures, albeit unstable ones.
 In his letter, he wrote, Everything has been painted over in white, which I and many others deeply regret.
 But there is nothing that can be done against the new zeitgeist.
 I do not know for sure which side this particular zeitgeist was kindled from, whether by Director Schultze, born Naumburg, or from Frick's Ministry of Culture.
 After all, these things have already defied the storm and the zeitgeist for five years.
 Nevertheless, we can find comfort in the fact that new life will blossom from the ruins.
 I have recently completed nine wall paintings for the Museum Folkwang in Essen, which will be shown here in the Silesian Museum briefly and then transported to Essen.”
 (Oskar Schlemmer.
 Idealist der Form.
 Letters, Diaries, Writings, ed. by Andreas Hüneke, Reclam, Leipzig 1990, p.
 225) These lines speak for Schlemmer's seemingly boundless optimism.
-This was despite the fact that his avant-garde art had been defamed not only since 1930 but also after he left Breslau for Berlin in 1933 and was dismissed from the Vereinigte Staatsschulen Berlin.
-He was eventually ostracised in the 1937 exhibition “Degenerate Art” in Munich.
+This was despite the fact that his avant-garde art had been defamed not only since 1930 but also after he had left Breslau for Berlin in 1933 and was dismissed from the Vereinigte Staatsschulen Berlin.
+He was eventually ostracized in the 1937 exhibition “Degenerate Art” in Munich.
 [MvL]

 Oskar Schlemmer